 Leonel Herrera-Alsina

 I am mostly interested in exploring the processes driving the changes in accumulation and spatial distribution of species over time.
 In particular I look at how phylogenetic trees inform us on those processes.
 To answer some of my research questions, I develop the necessary, computing tools.
 These approaches are based either on likelihood calculations or forward simulations.
 All realms of life are fascinating to me: my research interest includes birds, bats, palm trees, archeobacteria, butterflies, damselflies, amphipods, cichlids, and water beetles.
+I have a growing interest in building and programming electronics to collect data or tackle problems in our communities.
 I am currently working for Lesley T. Lancaster at the University of Aberdeen.

 Ongoing projects